Slugs and Snails

 Although there are numerous species of slugs, not all eat and damage plants.
 Some are carniverous and even eat other slugs!
 Many of the damaging slugs spend most of their time living in the soil.

-There are many control products that are placed on the surface and act as a barrier to the slugs and snails getting at the plant.
+There are many slug repellent controls that are placed on the surface and act as a barrier to the slugs and snails getting at the plant.
 These include egg shells, grit and even coal fire ash.
 These have limited success and are no control for those slugs living in the soil.

-Thinly scatter slug pellets such as SlugClear™ Ultra³ on the soil around vulnerable plants, which is effective against all slugs and snails when they are active, during mild, damp periods.
+An effective way to protect your plants from slug and snail damage is to use a snail and slug killer such as SlugClear™ Ultra³.
+Thinly scatter the slug pellets on the soil around vulnerable plants, which is effective against all slugs and snails when they are active, during mild, damp periods.

 A word for parents and pet owners: We recommend that you keep slug pellets out of the reach of children and pets, both in storage and in use.
 Do not pile up the pellets under bricks or half grapefruit skins, but scatter thinly as directed on the container.